awsdocs/amazon-appstream2-developer-guide/doc_source/administer-app-settings-vhds.md

 1. Choose **Versioning**, **Enable versioning**, and then choose **Save**\.

 To expire older versions of your application settings VHDs, you can use Amazon S3 lifecycle policies\.
-For information, see [How Do I Create a Lifecycle Policy for an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-lifecycle.html) in the *Amazon Simple Storage Service Console User Guide*\.
+For information, see [How Do I Create a Lifecycle Policy for an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-lifecycle.html) in the *Amazon Simple Storage Service User Guide*\.

 **To revert a user's application settings VHD**